tensorlayer/TensorLayer/docs/user/tutorial.rst

 is fixed and can be applied as many times as we like."

 The model is built as follow.
-Firstly, transfer the words into word vectors by looking up an embedding matrix.
-In this tutorial, no pre-training on embedding matrix.
+Firstly, transfer the words into word vectors by looking up an embedding matrix, in this tutorial, no pre-training on embedding matrix.
 Secondly, we stacked two LSTMs together use dropout among the embedding layer, LSTM layers and output layer for regularization.
-The model provides a sequence of softmax outputs during training.
+In the last layer, the model provides a sequence of softmax outputs.

 The first LSTM layer outputs [batch_size, num_steps, hidden_size] for stacking another LSTM after it.
-The second LSTM layer outputs [batch_size*num_steps, hidden_size] for stacking DenseLayer after it, then compute the softmax outputs of each example, i.e. n_examples = batch_size*num_steps.
+The second LSTM layer outputs [batch_size*num_steps, hidden_size] for stacking DenseLayer after it, then compute the softmax outputs of each example （n_examples = batch_size*num_steps).

 To understand the PTB tutorial, you can also read `TensorFlow PTB tutorial
 <https://www.tensorflow.org/versions/r0.9/tutorials/recurrent/index.html#recurrent-neural-networks>`_.